Enable Lightning Experience

 - Keep the sales process moving by letting your sales reps convert qualified leads to contacts.
 At the time of conversion, sales reps select an account for the newly created contact, or create an account if it’s not yet in Salesforce.
 Reps can also create an opportunity on the spot.
 Add the Convert button to the Lead page layout.

 - Give your reps instant access to relevant, timely news about their accounts, contacts, leads, and opportunities.
-This feature is available only in English, so if your org uses a different primary language, you might not want this option.
+This feature is available only in English, so if your org uses a different primary language, consider whether you want this option.

 - Social Accounts, Contacts, and Leads